Transgression field theory at the interface of topological insulators: Topological Field Theory and Transgression Forms

-Now, we can do the same comparison between two interacting BF theories (18) and the transgression action (19) and find that the scalar field that define the dynamics at the boundary is given by $-(a+\bar{a})/2=d\phi$.
-So, the transgression field theory is also relevant for (3+1)D BF theories case and the exterior derivative of the scalar field is again proportional to the mean value of the bulk connection as before.
-This construction strengthens the transgression field theory approach for boundary dynamics of topological insulators.
+So, the transgression field theory is also relevant for (3+1)D BF theories case and the exterior derivative of the scalar field is again proportional to the mean value of the bulk connections as before.
+This construction strengthens the transgression field theory approach that we propose for the boundary dynamics of topological insulators.